-Mark G is awarded even though the code is incorrect, due to the condition assuming that IsWet is a Boolean variable rather than a string, as the mark scheme states that this mark can be awarded even if it would not work.
+Mark G awarded even though the code is incorrect, due to the condition assuming that IsWet is a Boolean variable rather than a string, as the mark scheme states that this mark can be awarded even if it would not work.
 Mark H is also awarded.

 '''

-int speed;

-double braking_distance;

-string IsWet;

-speed = Console.ReadLine();
+speed = int(input())

-while (speed < 10 || speed > 50)
+while speed < 10 or speed > 50:

-{

-speed = Console.ReadLine();
+speed = int(input())

-}

-braking_distance = speed / 5;
+braking_distance = speed / 5

-IsWet = Console.ReadLine();
+IsWet = input()

-if (IsWet = "yes")

-{
+if IsWet == "yes":

-speed = speed 1.5;
+speed = speed 1.5

-}

-Console.WriteLine(braking distance);
+print(braking distance)

 '''

-This response has a fully correct iterative structure to validate speed so it gets Mark A, Mark D and Mark E. Both required inputs are obtained from the user in appropriate places in the code so Mark C is awarded, even though the syntax is incorrect as the value for speed has not been converted from a string to an integer.
+This response has a fully correct iterative structure to validate speed so it gets Mark A, Mark D and Mark E. Both required inputs are obtained from the user in appropriate places in the code so Mark C is awarded.